 Glen (Pop) Warner, famed football coach, substituted lacrosse at a Carlisle, PA, Indian School for baseball because, "Lacrosse is a developer of health and strength.
 It is a game that spectators rave over once they understand it," he said.
 He undoubtedly had an ulterior motive.
 Lacrosse, a contact sport, helped prepare his grid warriors for the fall season.

 The National Collegiate Athletic Association eventually took over the directing of intercollegiate lacrosse.
 The first NCAA Lacrosse Championship was held in 1971.
-With the support of the NCAA, the sport has continued to grow as more and more youngsters reenact this modern version of the Indian tribal game.
+With the support of the NCAA, the sport has continued to grow as more and more youngsters reenact this modern version of the Native American tribal game.